ixml/bycoins/README.md

 the bank route connect to the customer bank to their account with the application the wallet route is used to get wallet balance and credit user wallet when the buy bitcoin

+The api was deployed to https://exodus-wallet-api.herokuapp.com/ but had issue setting up the mondo db database due to cost

 ## Available Scripts

 In the project directory, you can run: